2018 Briggs & Stratton Weekly Racing Series Standings Profile – Jason McCumber

 Saskatoon driver among the five Masters drivers in the Canadian top-10

 The 2018 season marked the fourth year of the Briggs & Stratton Weekly Racing Series Presented by RLV.
 The purpose of the effort is to promote the grassroots Briggs 206 program across North America, providing racers with the opportunity to match up against other drivers from across the United States and Canada.
 Through the support of their racers, clubs and tracks signed up for the program and, in return, both the tracks and racers received prizes at the end of the season, including many products produced by Briggs & Stratton.

 The 2018 Briggs WRS program welcomed a combined 3,400 racers in Senior/Masters and Junior competition, enjoying just over 50 participating tracks throughout North America.
 Over the past four years, the program has welcomed a total of 15,000 competing racers and, with the help of RLV, the Hilliard Corporation and Amsoil, over $150,000 in prizes have been awarded.

-eKartingNews.com is now recognizing the top-10 overall in both the Senior/Masters division and the Junior ranks.
-For complete rankings, visit the Briggs WRS 2017 Final Report and for more on the program, visit www.briggsracing.com
+eKartingNews.com is now recognizing the top-10 overall in the USA and Canada Senior/Masters divisions and the Junior ranks.
+For complete rankings, visit the Briggs WRS 2018 Final Report and for more on the program, visit www.briggsracing.com

 Track: Saskatoon Kart Racers